openbudgets/pipeline-fragments/FDPtoRDF/README.md

 If the graph already exists, it is overwritten.

-**To a filestore:** The pipeline can also store the resulting RDF in a single file using the Turtle syntax.
-The file is sent through SCP protocol as configured in the Files to SCP component (see Installation).
+**To a filestore:** The pipeline can also store the resulting RDF in files: `metadata.ttl` using the Turtle syntax containing the DSD and dataset definition and `data.nt` containing the observations.
+The files are sent through SCP protocol as configured in the Files to SCP component (see Installation).

 For debug purposes, the output can also be downloaded through the Detail view of the Pipeline Execution UI in LinkedPipes, e.g. by displaying the "RDF representation of the FDP in a .ttl file" node output file.